Aerial Powers

-Aerial Powers (born January 17, 1994) is an American professional basketball player for the Minnesota Lynx of the Women's National Basketball Association (WNBA).
-She played college basketball at Michigan State University.
-After a successful college career with the Spartans, Powers was drafted by the Dallas Wings with the fifth overall pick in the 2016 WNBA draft.
+Aerial Leann Powers (born January 17, 1994) is an American professional basketball player for the Indiana Fever of the Women's National Basketball Association (WNBA) and for Çanakkale of the Turkish Super League.
+She played college basketball for the Michigan State Spartans.
+She was drafted by the Dallas Wings with the fifth overall pick in the 2016 WNBA draft.

 Early life

 Powers was born in Detroit, Michigan to Juan and Cecelia Powers.
 She has a younger brother named Juan Jr. Powers.
 Before playing basketball, Powers participated in boxing at a young age.